khedrond/reactxp/CONTRIBUTING.md

 # Contributing to ReactXP

 We welcome contributions to ReactXP!
-This gude provides some tips for a successful contributions.
+This guide provides some tips for a successful contributions.

 For complex changes, we recommend filing a GitHub issue to start a discussion with project maintainers before implementing the change.